lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_SPADES.md

 * add the `--only-assembler`flag to skip correction

+####Things to try
+* Leaving out the mate pairs
+* Different combinations of k
+* Mapping back reads, calling SNPs and INDELs and visualising

+**Questions:**

+* How do the assemblies compare to the velvet assemblies using the (exact) same input data
+* Which assembler is 'best' for this data - or can't you tell?

-**Bonus exercise**: map the error-corrected paired end reads to the same assembly as the uncorrected reads (calling SNPs and indels), and check the results in the genome browser.
+**Bonus exercise**: map the *error-corrected* paired end reads to the same assembly as the uncorrected reads, and check the results in the genome browser.